CSCI345-Scott-Larkyn/deadwood-scln/README.md

 the cards are not hidden until players show up as the rules say they should be it is simply to help players to know where they are and what options are available for the GUI version we will of course implement this

+at each stage when you are prompted for input, your options for what to type will be in parentheses.
+For example (m)ove means you should type "m" if you want to move.